 Although we always welcome parents and visitors into our school, new safety measures have been put in place to help ensure the safety of our students.
 All of our front doors will be locked during the day and visitors must buzz the administrative offices to be permitted in.
-The main front door will always be open for morning arrival and end of day dismissal.
-At 8:30 a.m. our doors will be locked.
-Parents/visitors arriving after 8:30 a.m. will need to ring the buzzer located on our brick wall to the right of the door.
+Parents/visitors arriving will need to ring the buzzer located on our brick wall to the right of the door and stand in front of the camera.
 The office staff will be able to ID our visitors via cameras and talk to them through the intercom, and then will release the lock from the office allowing the visitor to come in.
 Parents/guests are considered visitors and must go directly to the administrative offices to receive authorization to proceed further into the building.
 If it is necessary to go further into the building, a pass will be issued to the visitor authorizing them to do so.